Dynatrace/Dynatrace-AppMon-Docker/README.md

 docker-compose up
 ```

+It will install Dynatrace Server, Dynatrace Collector and Dynatrace Master Agent.
+Then, you can install your [Agents](https://github.com/Dynatrace/Dynatrace-Docker/tree/master/Dynatrace-Agent-Examples).

+## Configuration

+All required environment variables are collected in the default file ".env", that is used by all components.

+Ports configuration is static and you can find it in main docker-compose.yml files.
+Port exposure is included in Dynatrace Server's Dockerfile file.

 ### Licensing

 The example above leaves your Dynatrace environment without a proper license.
+However, you can add your license by editing .env file and put it as value for DT_SERVER_LICENSE_KEY_FILE_URL variable.

-However, you can conveniently have a license provisioned at container runtime by specifying a URL to a [Dynatrace License Key File](http://bit.ly/dttrial-docker-github) in the `DT_SERVER_LICENSE_KEY_FILE_URL` environment variable.
+Also, you can conveniently have a license provisioned at container runtime by specifying a URL to a [Dynatrace License Key File](http://bit.ly/dttrial-docker-github) in the `DT_SERVER_LICENSE_KEY_FILE_URL` environment variable.
 If you don't happen to have a web server available to serve the license file to you, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it from your command line, exactly once, via `nc -l 1337 < dtlicense.key`, where `1337` is an available port on your local machine.
 A `sudo` may be required depending on which port you eventually decide to choose.

 ```
 git clone https://github.com/Dynatrace/Dynatrace-Docker.git